Updated June 2023

 -Some vintage colorful Tupperware measuring cups and kitchenware.

--Marci gras beads (sometimes.
-If marketed specifically for children they might be safe)
+–Mardi gras beads (sometimes.
+If marketed specifically for children they might be safe).

 -Kitchen aid mixer paddle and cord.
 Here are all the kitchen aid mixer tests.
 You have to scroll through some other kitchen aid stuff.
-They do make safe attachments but they are pricey
+They do make safe stainless steel attachments but they are pricey.

 -Purple crayons (sometimes).
 See lead safe mama for better brands like Filana.
 As long as your kid is not eating them – any European colored pencil is good.